ydepledt/maze_generator/Readme.md

 # Maze Generator

 A maze generator is a program that creates mazes from "map" files.
-You can calso create random "map" files.
+You can also create random "map" files.

 ## Table of Contents